 This file configures logging of Java Agent and third-party dependencies, using the Logback implementation of the Simple Logging Facade for Java (SLF4J) API.
-For more information, refer to Logging.
+For more information, refer to Manage logs.

-Changing the agent configuration
+Change the agent configuration

 Change the agent configuration in the following ways: